ashermancinelli/ashermancinelli.github.io/src/csblog/2024-10-11-Compiler-Flyover.md

 # Compiler Flyover

-10k ft overview of compilers and what I do for work, from ancient Greek philosophy to today.
+Overview of compilers and what I do for work, from ancient Greek philosophy to today.

+I wrote this for some friends where we all gave a little presentation on what we do for work.

 ---